pulumi/terraform-provider-google-beta/website/docs/r/sql_database_instance.html.markdown

     That service account needs the `Cloud KMS > Cloud KMS CryptoKey Encrypter/Decrypter` role on your key - please see [this step](https://cloud.google.com/sql/docs/mysql/configure-cmek#grantkey).

-* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
-Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
+* `deletion_protection` - (Optional) Whether or not to allow the provider to destroy the instance.
+Unless this field is set to false in state, a `destroy` or `update` command that deletes the instance will fail.
 Defaults to `true`.

-  ~> **NOTE:** This flag only protects instances from deletion within Terraform.
-To protect your instances from accidental deletion across all surfaces (API, gcloud, Cloud Console and Terraform), use the API flag `settings.deletion_protection_enabled`.

 * `restore_backup_context` - (optional) The context needed to restore the database to a backup run.
-This field will cause Terraform to trigger the database to restore from the backup run indicated.
+This field will cause the provider to trigger the database to restore from the backup run indicated.
 The configuration is detailed below.
-    **NOTE:** Restoring from a backup is an imperative action and not recommended via Terraform.
+    **NOTE:** Restoring from a backup is an imperative action and not recommended via this provider.
 Adding or modifying this block during resource creation/update will trigger the restore action after the resource is created/updated.

 * `clone` - (Optional) The context needed to create this instance as a clone of another instance.
-When this field is set during resource creation, Terraform will attempt to clone another instance as indicated in the context.
+When this field is set during resource creation, this provider will attempt to clone another instance as indicated in the context.
 The configuration is detailed below.

 The `settings` block supports: